arielsanchezmora/vSphere-vSAN-NSX_Community_Resources/README.md

 # vSphere plus vSAN and/or NSX Community Resources
-vCommunity resources for people upgrading environments that have vSphere plus vSAN and/or NSX
+vCommunity resources for people upgrading environments that have vSphere plus vSAN and/or NSX.
+Feel free to add to it for the benefit of the #vCommunity!

 ## Blog posts